at the dawn of a stroll, I’m meeting you...

 until 26 October, Sun

-The State Tretyakov Gallery presents a large-scale retrospective of Ilya Mashkov (1881–1944), a key figure of the early Russian avant-garde, one of the founders of the Bubnovy Valet group, and one of the best colorists in 20th-century art.
+A large-scale retrospective of Ilya Mashkov (1881–1944), a key figure of the early Russian avant-garde, one of the founders of the Bubnovy Valet group, and one of the best colorists in 20th-century art.

 Tretyakov Gallery